Shinnecock Bay

 The Hope

-The work is part of a broader effort to heal Shinnecock Bay, which suffered decades of pollution and algae blooms.
-By improving water clarity and restoring habitats for shellfish, the team hopes to bring back the bay’s natural balance – and to set an example for coastal communities worldwide.
+Shinnecock Bay suffered decades of pollution and algae blooms and lost much of its natural shellfish populations.
+By improving water clarity and restoring habitats for shellfish, researchers at Stony Brook University co-led by Dr. Pikitch have made remarkable progress in bringing back the bay’s natural balance – and to set an example for coastal communities worldwide.

 As Pikitch says: